Intro to FAQs

 I usually give each video conference topic three or four times, on different days and at different times.
 If you missed one date, please check the others as there might be an opening there.

-If you have any questions, please reach out to my assistant, Kathleen, at email@example.com
+If you have any questions, please reach out to my assistant, Eileen, at firstname.lastname@example.org

 *Refund/Cancellation Policy: Please note we will not offer refunds.
 We also ask you if you can’t attend that you give at least 48 hours’ notice.
 The number of participants to the video conferences is limited, so you have the opportunity to talk with other participants in a more intimate setting.
 As a result, there are often other members who want to attend.
 If you don’t show up or don’t cancel in enough time, it is difficult to make your spot available to others.
 Thank you for understanding.